Neuve-Chapelle Indian Memorial

 The Neuve-Chapelle Indian Memorial is a World War I memorial in France, located on the outskirts of the commune of Neuve-Chapelle, in the département of Pas-de-Calais.
 The memorial commemorates some 4,742 Indian soldiers (including Nepal) with no known grave, who fell in battle while fighting for the British Indian Army in the First World War.
-The location of the memorial was chosen because of the participation by Indian (India, Nepal) troops at the Battle of Neuve Chapelle.
+The location of the memorial was chosen because of the participation by Indian troops at the Battle of Neuve-Chapelle.

 History

 The memorial, designed by Sir Herbert Baker, with sculpture by Charles Wheeler, is a circular enclosure centred on a tall pillar that is topped by a lotus capital, and carved representations of the Star of India and the Imperial Crown.
 One half of the circular enclosure consists of the panels of names of the dead, while the other half is open.
 Other architectural and sculptural features of the memorial include carved stone tigers, and two small domed chattris.
 At the foot of the pillar is a Stone of Remembrance inscribed with the words: "Their name liveth for evermore."
 The main inscription is in both English and French, while the column also bears an inscription in English, Arabic, Devanagari and Gurmukhi: "God is One, His is the Victory".

 The memorial was unveiled by F. E. Smith, 1st Earl of Birkenhead, on 7 October 1927.
 The Earl of Birkenhead, who was present in his role as Secretary of State for India, had served in France in World War I from 1914 to 1915 as a staff officer with the Indian Corps, and later co-wrote an official history titled The Indian Corps in France (1917, revised edition 1919).
 Also present at the unveiling ceremony was Marshal Ferdinand Foch, who gave a speech in French.
 Attending the ceremony was a contingent of troops from India to represent the units that fought in France, including Sikhs, Dogras, and Garhwalis.
 Foch's speech included the following addressed to them:

 Return to your homes in the distant, sun-bathed East and proclaim how your countrymen drenched with their blood the cold northern land of France and Flanders, how they delivered it by their ardent spirit from the firm grip of a determined enemy; tell all India that we shall watch over their graves with the devotion due to all our dead.
 We shall cherish above all the memory of their example.
 They showed us the way, they made the first steps towards the final victory.

 Later additions to the memorials commemorated other Indian Army dead of both World Wars.

 There are two recipients of the Victoria Cross who are commemorated on the Neuve-Chapelle Memorial: Gabar Singh Negi and William Arthur McCrae Bruce.